prebid/Prebid.js/adops.md

 ###Our goals

 1. Help you get down to 1 set of line items and a few creatives to manage all creative sizes and bidders.
 Adding a new bidder requires absolutely no change to any existing setup.
-2. Only manage 4 targeting parameter.
+2. Only manage 4 targeting parameters.
 3. Helpful reports that can help you understand and optimize your header bidding setup.

 </div>